If you have already registered in EventBrite, here is the link to the Virtual Conference in WHOVA:

 Thursday, August 19, 2021 • 8:30 a.m. – 2:00 p.m.

-Sponsored by Blue Cross Blue Shield of Louisiana
+Sponsored by Blue Cross and Blue Shield of Louisiana

 Questions?
 Email ArmandJ@BayouCF.org or call BCF Executive Director Jennifer Armand at (985) 790-1150.

 Bayou Community Foundation invites area nonprofit professionals, Board members and volunteers to participate in a VIRTUAL conference on Thursday, August 19 from 8:30 am – 1:30 pm.
 Thank you to our sponsor Blue Cross and Blue Shield of Louisiana!

 We will “Celebrate our Strength,” with speakers focused on the power of nonprofits in our community, collaboration and building resiliency, Board member fundraising, grantwriting, telling your nonprofit’s story, thanking donors, and the role of Board members in nonprofit crisis management.
 We will also have virtual networking with round table discussions, a panel discussion with local grant funders, and a special session with guests from Southwest Louisiana discussing their experiences during and recovery following the disasters that area faced over the past year.